 Can I use my debit/credit card to pay my tuition and fees?

-The Finance Office does not accept debit or credit cards.
+The Finance & Accounting Office does not accept debit or credit cards.
 Only cash, checks and money orders are accepted.

 Payment of tuition and fees by credit card can only be made online and will incur a 2.75 percent convenience fee.
 Visa, MasterCard, American Express and Discover are accepted credit cards.